sourcetoad/aws-codedeploy-action/README.md

 | `max_polling_iterations`   | No       | Number  | Number of 15s iterations to poll max. (default: `60`)           |
 | `dry_run`                  | No       | Boolean | If true, no connection to AWS is made.
 Just local zip creation. |

+## Skipping waiting during deployment
+Some projects may not want to poll for a completion of a build.
+Setting `max_polling_iterations` to `0` will exit the script after the deployment was kicked off.
+Progress will have to be monitored elsewhere.

 ## Archive or Build
 Some projects may have a complex build system or even build the archive in a previous step.
 This is where `directory` and `archive` come into play: